 The primary aim of the McMaster Undergraduate Journal of Social Psychology is to recognize the academic excellence of final year Social Psychology students by providing them with an opportunity to have their original work published in a journal.
 All students who have completed the capstone course will have the opportunity to submit their final research projects to the journal, provided they align with the authorship and submission guidelines.
 Submissions are reviewed by Dr. Sarah Clancy, the faculty advisor of the McMaster Undergraduate Journal of Social Psychology and supervisor of the capstone research projects, as part of the process of completing the capstone course.
 No other editing or review will be undertaken by any faculty members in the Honours Social Psychology Program, including Dr. Clancy, after the conclusion of the capstone course in April of each academic year.

 Students will have to obtain legal permission to submit anything that is not their own, including but not limited to graphics, images, tables.
 The faculty advisor, Honours Social Psychology Program faculty and staff, editor, editorial board and McMaster Undergraduate Journal of Social Psychology bear no responsibility for obtaining copyright or infringement of said copyright.
 Students (all group members) will maintain the copyright to their paper – it will not be given to the journal.

-Students cannot submit their papers for publication until receiving an official mark, which is usually given in May.
-The deadline to submit the capstone projects for publication is July 1st.
+The McMaster Undergraduate Journal of Social Psychology will publish annually sometime in the summer.
+Students cannot submit their papers for publication until receiving an official mark, which is usually given in April/May.
+The deadline to submit the capstone projects for publication is July 15, 2022.